• Skip to primary navigation

 Full details are in the recipe card below, but here are the basics:

-Note: You’ll want to cook the cod tongues in batches, replacing the oil, as necessary, between batches.
+Note: Cook the cod tongues in batches, replacing the oil, as necessary, between batches.

 Can I Make These Ahead of Time?